Severe Allergic Reaction (Anaphylaxis)

 - Nausea, vomiting, dizziness

-- Breathing difficulty, coughing or wheezing.
+- Breathing difficulty, wheeze or dry persistant cough.
 This may progress to an obstructed airway as the tongue and throat swell.

 First aid management